Liquid-solid friction on crystalline surfaces: a perspective: Experimental techniques

-In recent years, attempts to use the AFM to unify hydrated-solid friction measurements with liquid friction have brought extremely interesting results \cite{greenwood_effects_2021}.
-The authors apply Eyring's theory of transition states \cite{eyring1936viscosity} to liquid-solid friction.
-In this framework, interfacial diffusion is controlled by an activation energy $E_a$ and activated by tangential stress over an activation lengthscale $\Lambda$.
-These two parameters can be measured using velocity-dependent hydrated friction : the solid friction between the AFM tip and the surface is measured in the presence of a nanometric water lubrication layer.
-This setup allows to impose a known tangential stress on the interface in order to extract $\Lambda$.
-By combining these measurements with standard CP-AFM drainage experiment yielding slip length for various liquids on graphene (\textit{cf.} Figure \ref{Figure_AFM}\textbf{a}), the authors manage to correlate liquid-solid friction with the activation energy $E_a$ as shown on panel \textbf{b}.
-Here, three surfaces are used : CVD graphene is either left on its copper subsrate used for growth or transfered on, either gold or silicon.
-The authors use two different liquids : an aqueous sucrose solution and an ionic liquid (EMIM-FAP).
-They report a clear drop of slip length upon increasing $E_a$.
-In another work, the same group has systematically investigated $E_a$ and $\Lambda$ for salted water solutions on graphene \cite{diao2019slippery}.
-This original approach to liquid-solid friction seems very promising to us as it deepens the understanding of liquid friction by disentangling the equilibrium contribution $E_a/k_BT$ from that activated under stress $\Lambda^2 \sigma$.
+\paragraph*{Link with hydrated solid friction} In recent years, attempts to use the AFM to unify hydrated-solid friction and slippage measurements have brought extremely interesting results to the field.
+The authors of Ref.\cite{greenwood_effects_2021} apply Eyring's theory of transition states to liquid-solid friction \cite{eyring1936viscosity}.
+In this framework, interfacial diffusion is controlled by an activation energy $E_a$ and assisted by tangential stress.
+The activation energy can be measured using velocity-dependent hydrated friction : the solid friction between a sharp AFM tip and the surface is measured in the presence of a nanometric water lubrication layer as sketched on Figure \ref{Figure_AFM} \textbf{a}.
+Here, the tip is shearing the surface, exactly like in solid-solid friction AFM measurements.
+By combining these results with standard CP-AFM drainage experiment yielding slip length $b$ for various liquids on graphene (\textit{cf.} Figure \ref{Figure_AFM} \textbf{b}), the authors correlate liquid-solid friction with the activation energy $E_a$ (see panel \textbf{c}).
+Here, the authors investigate an aqueous sucrose solution and an ionic liquid (EMIM-FAP) on CVD graphene deposited on three different substrates : copper, gold or silicon.
+They report a drastic drop of slip length from 16 nm down to negative values as $E_a$ increased from 0.05 to 0.15 $k_{\rm B}T$.
+In another work, Diao \textit{et al.} have systematically investigated $E_a$ and $b$ for salted water solutions on graphene \cite{diao2019slippery}.
+This original approach to liquid-solid friction seems very promising to us as it disentangles the activated equilibrium contribution $E_a/k_{\rm B}T$ from the stress-assisted one which is often negligible in conventional drainage setups.